jpomykala/jpomykala.github.io/_posts/2021-03-03-sql-reporting-optimization.md

 ## Use window functions

-All major RDBMS are supporting window functions and since 2018 MySQL 8.0 also have it!
+All major RDBMS supports window functions and since 2018 MySQL 8.0 also have it!

 ## Use interval for dates